yunusemremert/macellan/refectory/README.md

 ---

-.env file database create & configuration
+#### Please take care of creating and configuring .env file database..